 Be Aware of Your Ego

-Be aware of how your ego is either helping you or hindering you towards your goals.
-Indeed, I agree with Ryan: ego can be a major drag on a happy, successful and fulfilling life.
+Be aware of how your ego is either helping you or hindering you toward your goals.
+Indeed, I agree with Ryan: ego can be a major drag on a happy, successful, and fulfilling life.

 Don’t Build Your Own Cage

 As you get successful, don’t make your story, and don’t teach from a place of greatness.
 Otherwise, you build your identity around perfection and that will become your own cage (fixed mindset).

 Don’t Shift Blame & Play Ostrich

 Once our ego has grown, we can find it hard to accept and own failure.
 And that’s when we hide, rage, and shift blame.
 Don’t allow your ego to ever grow so big that you cannot face failure.
 We all fail, it’s all about how we react to it -or act around it-.